paperless-ngx/paperless-ngx/docs/configuration.md

     Defaults to "<http://localhost:3000>".

-If you run paperless on docker, you can add those services to the docker-compose file (see the provided [`docker-compose.sqlite-tika.yml`](https://github.com/paperless-ngx/paperless-ngx/blob/main/docker/compose/docker-compose.sqlite-tika.yml) file for reference).
+If you run paperless on docker, you can add those services to the Docker Compose file (see the provided [`docker-compose.sqlite-tika.yml`](https://github.com/paperless-ngx/paperless-ngx/blob/main/docker/compose/docker-compose.sqlite-tika.yml) file for reference).